desecnd/isogencrypt/README.md

 - [ ] Implement **debug** mechanism (when to print specific message of values)
 - [ ] Find out the best way to create `const` typedef pointers (make point_t not a const pointer but const point)
 - [ ] Replace `assert` in some functions to "error" checking
+- [ ] Add `two_exp` ? or something that means number of 2 powers into `pprod_t` (simple counter of the power of 2), this will make some of the algorithms easier and more optimized
+- [ ] Make prints during tests and verifies as "Debug" and print them on the "error" stream, this way we can compare the results between the Python and C using simple "diff"

 ## Future